 New Dawn Kratom is Colorado’s answer to MIT45, a GMP-certified kratom vendor with terrific prices and a forward-thinking approach to the business.
 This seller specializes in Maeng Da Kratom, with kratom powder and kratom capsules in various sizes and strengths.

 New Dawn provides a plethora of strains, including green veins, red veins, white veins, and yellow kratom strains.
 Each is offered in split kilos for $80 or standard kratom kilos for $79.99 or less.
 Orders of $39.99 or more receive free kratom same-day shipping.

 If it’s affordability, purity, and transparency that you’re after, you’ll want to avoid Puro Kratom entirely.
 We strongly recommend trying the alternatives above.
-For more options, check out our Complete List of the Best Kratom Vendors.
+For more options, check out our complete list of kratom vendor reviews.